-2.3.5.
-USGS-based Land fraction
+2.3.5 USGS-based Land fraction

 The variable "land fraction" that is co-delivered with the PPS input data (on the same GAC orbit grid), is a continuous, fractional value derived as a moving average (44x44km moving window) of a binary land-sea mask, which in turn was created by reclassifying the USGS land cover map.
-In the TOA flux retrieval, it is used to determine whether a water pixel is situated in a "coastal region (land fraction >0.0%), and more specifically whether this coastal water contains mostly "inland water" (ponds, rivers, lakes,...) or mostly "open water" (large lakes, sea, ocean,...)" which is shown in Figure 12: note that the map's color legend is discretized purely for visualization purposes.
+In the TOA flux retrieval, it is used to determine whether a water pixel is situated in a coastal region.
+It is, however, not to be interpreted as the physical sub-pixel areal fraction of non-water to total pixel area.
+An example is shown in Figure 2-11: note that the map's color legend is discretized purely for visualization purposes.